Alabama vs. Tennessee NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Saturday's total is 17.3 points lower than the two team's combined 84.3 points per game average.
+- The two teams combine to average 84.3 points per game, 16.8 more than the total in this contest.

-- These two squads combine to allow 43 points per game, 24.0 fewer than this contest's over/under.
+- This contest's over/under is 24.5 points more than the 43 these two squads combine to surrender per game this season.

-- The average total in Crimson Tide games this season is 61.6, 5.4 points fewer than Saturday's over/under of 67 .
+- The Crimson Tide and their opponents score an average of 61.6 points per game, 5.9 fewer than Saturday's total.

-- The 67 total in this game is 4.5 points higher than the 62.5 average total in Volunteers games this season.
+- The 62.5 PPG average total in Volunteers games this season is 5.0 points fewer than this game's over/under.

 Alabama Stats and Trends